hjadmz/adaptive-prompt-optimizer/README.md

 ## Future‑proof by design

-- Protocol, not software: text survives platform and model shifts.
+- Protocol, not software: text survives platform and model shifts
-- No planned updates: this is a stable, reference framework.
+- Stable reference: no issues/PRs accepted; forks for derivatives welcome
-- Forks welcome for derivatives—please document modifications.
+- Designed to be used, cited, and replicated without maintenance

 ## License